When Should I Take the MCAT?

 • Introductory Biology (5%)

-The Critical Analysis and Reasoning Skills section of the MCAT does not require any specific coursework.
+The Critical Analysis and Reasoning Skills (CARS) section of the MCAT does not require any specific coursework.
 As the name implies, this section of the MCAT asks you to use critical reasoning skills to read, analyze and interpret passages and answer related questions.
 Reading at a level expected of a college undergraduate is appropriate for this section of the test.

-[RELATED: What’s Tested on the MCAT? ]
+[ RELATED: What’s Tested on the MCAT? ]

-Considerations When Choosing an MCAT Test Date in 2024
+Tips for Choosing an MCAT Test Date

-There are 4 different “windows” to take the MCAT in 2024: the Winter (late January), the Spring (March, April, and May), the summer (June and July), and the Fall (August and September).
+There are 4 different “windows” to take the MCAT in 2025: the Winter (late January), the Spring (March, April, and May), the summer (June and July), and the Fall (August and September).
 The “ideal” time to take it is when you feel fully prepared.
 It isn’t worth it to rush your MCAT if you don’t feel ready.

 This is going to be especially important for students considering a test date that falls into the academic year.
 You might prefer a weekend test date so as to not miss classes.